What is a Medical Records or Health Information Technician?

 Medical Records and Health Information Technicians who work in New Jersey, District of Columbia, or Connecticut, make the highest salaries.

-How much do Medical Records and Health Information Technicians make in different U.S. states?
+Below is a list of the median annual salaries for Medical Records and Health Information Technicians in different U.S. states.

 State | Annual Mean Salary |